Dooders/.github/profile/README.md

 # Overview

-Welcome to Dooders, an open-source initiative dedicated to researching the emergence of intelligent agents within simulated realities.
-Its mission is to advance the understanding of agency through comprehensive and ongoing exploration and experimentation.
+Welcome to Dooders, an open-source initiative focused on researching the emergence of intelligent agents within simulated realities.
+Its mission is to advance the understanding of agency through continuous exploration and experimentation, demonstrating the potential value of agent-based systems learning.

-The primary goal of the project is to explore and demonstrate the potential value of agent-based-systems learning.

 # Approach